Mikle-Bond/jqkungfu/README.md

 ## Compile to WebAssembly (optional)

+> Note: This section refers to the original repo.
+These instructions won't work in this repo as expected.

 To compile jq to WebAssembly, run the `compile.sh` code within an environment that includes [Emscripten](https://github.com/emscripten-core/emscripten).